Why Use A Specialist Equestrian Estate Agent?

 2. Does the equestrian estate agent you are considering reach a different market place to a standard high street agent.
-For example, do they advertise on all the key equestrian websites including Horse and Hound and Horsequest and local equestrian directories such as West Country Equestrian Do they advertise in the Horse & Hound magazine and sponsor at equestrian events?
+For example, do they advertise on all the key equestrian websites including Horse and Hound and Horsequest and local equestrian directories such as New Forest Equestrian Directory?
+Do they advertise in the Horse & Hound magazine and sponsor at equestrian events?
 Are they well known within the equestrian world and do they have a large equestrian following on their social media platforms?

 3. When the agent comes out to value your property question them as to their equestrian credentials.
 Do they ride?
 Do they ride for pleasure or do they compete.
 How in depth is their equestrian knowledge.
 Are you confident they know the value of the equestrian facilities you have on offer.
 It is important to feel completely satisfied that they know their stuff as they will be the one’s putting the marketing details together and conducting the viewings with the equestrian buyers.

 4. Don’t always go for the cheapest agent, it can be a false economy.
 Equestrian estate agents are specialists in their fields of expertise and this should not be underestimated.
 Equestrian property is not always straightforward and that knowledge and experience may come in very useful during your sale and is worth paying a little extra for.

 5. When you’ve decided which agent is your preferred agent do your homework.
 Check their most recent reviews and recommendations.
 Most agents subscribe to some kind of review site and it’s well worth looking at their most recent client experiences.
 Don’t just look at the good reviews, look at the less good reviews and see how the agent handled it.